BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/parameters.md

 HTTP defines several *methods* (GET, POST, PUT, HEAD, etc...) the most common are `GET` and `POST`

+In general:

+* `GET` requests are *requesting* data from the server
+* `POST` requests are *sending* data to the server

+Though we can set up rules on the server to handle these requests any way we want.

 ---

 # GET requests